 Terrain Management

 A large mower with a wide deck can make short work of a wide open flat lawn.
-But most lawns are far from flat, and many people may have the need to cut on hills, or over dips and bumps in the lawn.
+But most lawns are far from flat, and many people may need to cut on hills, or over dips and bumps in the lawn.
 We tested each mower's ability to provide an even cut while handling rough terrain.
-The gas-powered Troy-Bilt TB110 and Toro SmartStow Recycler 20340 feature substantial steel decks that lend weight, helping them hug the ground instead of bouncing over bumps like most plastic models.
+The gas-powered Troy-Bilt TB110 and Toro SmartStow Recycler 20340 feature substantial steel decks that add weight, helping them hug the ground rather than bounce over bumps like most plastic models.
 This design leads to a more consistent cut.
 The Troy Bilt edged out the Toro in this metric since it required a second pass less often.
 Both mowers are also wide (21 and 22 inches, respectively), meaning it takes fewer laps to cover your yard, which we always appreciate.

 The Troy-Bilt's 21-inch steel deck and powerful blade keep the cut consistent over rough terrain.
 Credit: Clark Tate

-Smaller plastic mowers such as the Greenworks MO60L419 also excel in this category, but for completely opposite reasons.
-Whereas large heavy mowers with self-propulsion can power over bumps or up hills, the smaller mowers are lighter and can be easily pulled through bumpy terrain or pushed up the hill.
+Smaller plastic mowers, such as the Greenworks 60V 17", also excel in this category, but for the opposite reasons.
+Whereas large, heavy mowers with self-propulsion can power over bumps or up hills, smaller mowers are lighter and can be easily pulled over bumpy terrain or pushed up hills.

 The Greenworks is light enough to manhandle over even the toughest terrain, and still cut.
 Credit: Hale Milano